 In April 2006, the Company secured a second line of credit with GE Capital of up to \$4.6 million to finance certain equipment until December 31, 2006.
 In January 2007, GE Capital approved an extension to the funding period for the April 2006 line of credit to April 28, 2007.
-The line of credit is subject to the Master Security Agreement (the "MSA") between the Company and GE Capital, dated February 2001 and as amended on March 24, 2006.
+The line of credit was subject to the Master Security Agreement (the "MSA") between the Company and GE Capital, dated February 2001 and as amended on March 24, 2005.
 Under the terms of the MSA, funds borrowed by the Company from GE Capital are collateralized by property and equipment of the Company purchased by such borrowed funds and other collateral as agreed to by the Company.
-During the first quarter of 2007, the Company borrowed \$1.7 million under the line at an interest rate of 7.24% to finance purchases of property and equipment.
-As of March 31, 2007, additional borrowings of \$480,000 were available to the Company under this line.
+During the first half of 2007, the Company borrowed \$1.7 million under the line at an interest rate of 7.24% to finance purchases of property and equipment.
+On April 28, 2007, the line expired as scheduled and no additional borrowings are available to the Company under it.